 Sleep and Cognition Research

-The Center is devoted to research into the cognitive and emotional functions of sleep, and the role of dreaming in these processes.
-We are interested in how sleep and dreaming participate in the normal processing of emotional experiences and of memories more generally, and how these processes contribute to the mental health of the individual.
+The Center for Sleep & Cognition (CfSC) is devoted to research into the cognitive and emotional functions of sleep and dreaming, and the role of these processes in the evolution of memories.
+Specifically, we are interested in how sleep and dreaming participate in the normal processing of emotional experiences and of memories more generally, and how these processes contribute to the mental health of the individual.

 Current research is focused on the role of sleep in memory consolidation, enhancement, and integration, and the deficits in these processes associated with sleep disorders as well as a range of psychiatric and neurological disorders.